top of page

 Why Water-Efficient Appliances Matter

-Additionally, water-efficient toilets have become a popular choice for conserving water.
-Modern models use just 1.28 gallons per toilet flushing, a significant improvement over older designs that consume up to 7 gallons per flush.
-Dual-flush options further enhance efficiency by allowing users to select the appropriate flush for liquid or solid waste, helping to lower overall water usage.
+• Water-efficient toilets - Water-efficient toilets have become a popular choice for conserving water.
+Modern models use just 1.28 gallons per toilet flushing, a significant improvement over older designs that consume up to 7 gallons per flush, according to Saving Water Partnership.

 5. Artificial Intelligence and Water Conservation